 The cavern is dimly lit.
 You are welcome to bring a flashlight or headlamp, but it is not necessary.

 - Plain water is permitted in the cavern, but no flavored water or drinks.
 Also, no food, gum, mints, candy, or any product that could attract animals into the cavern where they can't escape.

 - No tobacco products of any kind, including e-cigarettes/vaping and chewing tobacco.

 You can bring your cell phone, but there is no signal in the cavern.
 Remember to put it on "airplane mode" or turn it off if you are taking it in the cavern to conserve the battery.

 We will ask you if you've been in any cave in the past 10 years and if you wore the same shoes or carried the same camera equipment.
 If you answer "yes," you will need to wipe your items with disinfectant because of a deadly fungus known as "White-nose Syndrome."
 We need your help to protect the health of the Brazilian free-tailed bats that call Carlsbad Cavern home six months out of the year.

 - Please bring your quiet voice, noises carry up to a 1/4 mile (0.4 km) in the cavern.

 Weather and Climate

-Windy conditions and mild temperatures are common in early spring (March) and heavy rains in early fall (September).
-This part of the country also sees cold temperatures in the winter, occasional snow and icy conditions as well.
-Most days, the park is enveloped by a gorgeous blue sky with very few clouds (278 sunny days a year!).
+Windy conditions and mild temperatures are common in early spring (March-May) with frequent rain in late summer/early fall (August-September).
+This part of the country can also experience cold temperatures in the winter with occasional snow and icy conditions.
+Most days, the park is enveloped by a gorgeous blue sky with very few clouds, 278 sunny days a year!